Posted by Julia Daniels | For Families, For Men, For Women, How to

 “I wanted to live deep and suck out all the marrow of life.” — Henry David Thoreau

 When you think of the good life, what comes to mind?
-Like the many shades of colors in a rainbow, answers will vary.
+Answers will vary.
 How you answer this question may depend on how healthy your gratitude muscles are, though.

-Gratitude helps you suck the marrow out of life, because you choose to be thankful, especially when life is hard.
-And it’s safe to say that many of us have been facing hard times due to the pandemic.
-A gratitude “reboot” is good for all of us!
+Gratitude helps you suck the marrow out of life, by choosing to be thankful especially when life is hard.
+And it’s safe to say that many of us have been facing hard times due to economic challenges and more.
+Wherever you find yourself, a gratitude “reboot” is good for all!

 The Essence of Gratitude